-Dr. David Bessler is the founder and CEO of Veterinary Emergency Group (VEG), a network of 20 hospitals and the first and only national brand focused solely on veterinary emergency medicine.
+Dr. David Bessler is the founder and CEO of Veterinary Emergency Group (VEG), a network of 40 hospitals operating in 14 states and the first and only national brand focused solely on veterinary emergency medicine.
 Dr. Bessler earned a bachelor’s degree in animal sciences from Cornell University and his VMD from the University of Pennsylvania School of Veterinary Medicine.Read Articles Written by David Bessler

 Amazon founder Jeff Bezos is frequently asked, “What’s going to change in the next 10 years?”
 The more important question, he says, is “What’s not going to change in the next 10 years?” because a business strategy can be built around things that are stable over time.
 Three stable things are: People will have pets.
 Pets will have emergencies.
 Pet owners will always prefer a great emergency experience over a poor one.